-A typical waterfowl shoot takes place over a minimum of 2 days shooting.
+A typical waterfowl hunt takes place over a 2 day shooting.
 International guests can combine a waterfowl shoot with some of our other shooting and touristic options.
-Best shooting is from May to August in our main area, and between October and November at our Western Cape concession

 Guns and Ammo

-Shot in size No.3 with a minimum of 34 grams will be supplied to visiting sportsmen.
+Shot in size No.3 will be supplied to visiting sportsmen.

 This combination has found to be ideal for duck and geese shooting in our areas.

 Geese are considered an agricultural pest as they trample valuable crops during the initial growth stage after germination.
 The damage a flock of a thousand geese can cause on pastures is unimaginable to uninformed outsiders.

 By adding value in terms of concession fees paid to landowners, Karoo Wingshooting create tolerance towards the birds from landowners.

 It is also seen as a protein supplement to their labour force and excess birds are distributed to impoverished local communities.